 “Yeah,” I say – fully aware that I am not myself right now – “yeah!”

 And I look up and smile.
 And she smiles.

-And I have never really seen anything that makes me more happy.
-Even in a run down diner waitress’ uniform.
+And I have never really seen anything that makes me happier.
+Even in a run-down diner waitress’ uniform.

 “Ha-ha!”
 I hear Hammond go, mouth full of his last fries.
 As if he had saved those for this moment.

 “You got something stuck in your throat, hon – ?” she asks with accustomed ease.

 She has been working here for months, I know.
 She must get all the shit from all kinds of …

 Hammond wipes his mouth with the back of his sleeve.
 Leaving grease spots on his own uniform, to join the rest.